rosie-s/courses/Udacity/03_BertelsmannDataScienceChallenge/Notes/07_Lesson7.md

 ## Central Limit Theorem

 The CLT is used to help us understand the following facts regardless of whether the population distribution is normal or not:
-1. the _mean_ of the sample means is the same as the population mean
+1. _Mean_ of the sample means is the same as the population mean
-2. the _standard_ deviation of the sample means is always equal to the standard error (i.e. SE = sd/square root of n)
+2. _Standard_ deviation of the sample means is always equal to the standard error (i.e. SE = sd/square root of n)
-3. the _distribution_ of sample means will become increasingly more normal as the sample size, n, increases.
+3. _Distribution_ of sample means will become increasingly more normal as the sample size, n, increases.

 - **_Sampling Distribution:_** The distribution of that statistic.
 It may be considered as the distribution of the statistic for all possible samples from the same population of a given size.